KevinBian107/mllm_embodied_simulation/README.md

 6. Clean up in a new data frame
 7. Graphing results
 8. Statistical testings -> Independent T Test, Two Factor Independent ANOVA

+## Manipulation Check
+An follow up experiment is conducted to compare the effect of "related" images and "non-afforded" images for a manipulation check ensuring that the most dundamental understanding is met.